-According to Shintoism, the national religion of Japan, sake is a sacred drink gifted to us from the gods and should, therefore, be prepared, served and consumed as per tradition.
-Downing sake shot glasses at your nearest cheap sushi restaurant is the wrong way to go about things and so is drinking it out of a wine glass.
-So let us not anger the gods and prevent them from sending natural disasters our way by learning how to drink sake properly.
+According to Shintoism, the national religion of Japan, sake is a sacred drink gifted to us from the gods and should, therefore, be prepared, served, and consumed as per tradition.
+Downing sake shot glasses at your nearest cheap sushi restaurant is the wrong way to go about things, and so is drinking it out of a wine glass.
+So let us show you how to drink sake the right way.

 How to drink sake in a social setting